Do you want to be confident you can get your child recruited to be a college athlete? Yes! That’s why you’re here!

-The Recruiting Code and the How to Get Recruited Guide help parents of high school athletes figure out the recruiting process so their child can become a college athlete without wasting thousands of dollars on a recruiting service or worrying their child will miss out on amazing opportunities.
+The Recruiting Code and the How to Get Recruited Guide help you figure out the recruiting process so your high school athlete can become a college athlete without wasting thousands of dollars on a recruiting service or worrying your teen will miss out on amazing opportunities.

 If you fail to figure this out you’ll end up hiring a recruiting service to do what you could have done yourself.

-Or…your child will have to accept the one bad offer they get from a college coach.
+Or…your teen will have to accept the one bad offer they get from a college coach.

-Or…your child’s dreams of being a college athlete will be destroyed.
-After graduation, your child will quit their sport.
+Or…your teen’s dreams of being a college athlete will be destroyed.
+After graduation, your athlete will quit their sport.
 Forever.

 But you can do this!
 The Recruiting Code is here to help.